OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### IDA Pro

 [IDA Pro](https://www.hex-rays.com/products/ida/ "IDA Pro") is compatible with ARM, MIPS, Java bytecode, and, of course, Intel ELF binaries.
 It also comes with debuggers for both Java applications and native processes.
 With its powerful scripting, disassembling, and extension capabilities, IDA Pro works great for static analysis of native programs and libraries.
-However, the static analysis facilities it offers for Java code are rather basic—you get the Smali disassembly but not much more.
+However, the static analysis facilities it offers for Java code are rather basic: you get the Smali disassembly but not much more.
 You can't navigate the package and class structure, and some actions (such as renaming classes) can't performed, which can make working with more complex Java apps tedious.
+Nevertheless, it will come handy when reversing native code.

 #### Disassembling and Decompiling